-Metered water and wastewater usage fees - The Company provides water and wastewater services to customers, for which the customers are charged monthly usage fees.
+Metered water and wastewater usage fees - During the three months ended November 30, 2023 and 2022, the Company sold a total of 623 and 207 acrefeet of water generating \$2.4 million and \$0.6 million in metered water and wastewater treatment fees revenue.
+The Company provides water and wastewater services to customers, for which the customers are charged monthly usage fees.
 Water usage fees are assessed to customers based on actual metered usage each month plus a base monthly service fee assessed per single family equivalent (SFE) unit served.
 One SFE is a customer, whether residential, commercial or industrial, that imparts a demand on the Company's water or wastewater systems similar to the demand of a family of four persons living in a single-family house on a standard-sized lot.
-Water usage pricing is based on a tiered pricing structure, and certain usage revenues are subject to roayalties as described in the 2022 Annual Report.
-The Company also sells raw water for industrial uses, mainly to oil and gas companies for use in the drilling processes.
+Water usage pricing is based on a tiered pricing structure, and certain usage revenues are subject to royalties as described in the 2023 Annual Report.
+The Company also sells water for industrial uses, mainly to oil and gas companies for use in the drilling processes.

-Sale of finished lots - For the three months ended May 31, 2023 and 2022, the Company recognized \$3.2 million and \$1.0 million of lot sale revenue, which was recognized using the percent-of-completion method for the Company's land development activities at the Sky Ranch master planned community.
-For the nine months ended May 31, 2023 and 2022, the Company recognized \$5.1 million and \$5.6 million of lot sale revenue, which was recognized using the percent-of-completion method for the Company's land development activities at the Sky Ranch master planned community.
-As of May 31, 2023, the first development phase (509 lots) is complete and the second development phase (850 lots) is being developed in four subphases, referred to as Phase 2A (229 lots), Phase 2B (211 lots), Phase 2C (204 lots) and Phase 2D (206 lots).
-As of May 31, 2023, Phase 2A is approximately 90% complete and Phase 2B is approximately 21% complete.
-Phase 2A should be substantially complete by the end of Pure Cycle's fiscal 2023, and Phase 2B is expected to be complete by the end of Pure Cycle's fiscal 2024.
+Sale of finished lots - For the three months ended November 30, 2023 and 2022, the Company recognized \$1.9 million and \$0.5 million of lot sale revenue, which was recognized using the percent-of-completion method for the Company's land development activities at the Sky Ranch master planned community.
+As of November 30, 2023, the first development phase (509 lots) is complete and the second development phase (850 lots) is being developed in four subphases, referred to as Phase 2A (229 lots), Phase 2B (211 lots), Phase 2C (204 lots) and Phase 2D (206 lots).
+As of November 30, 2023, Phase 2A is approximately 95% complete and Phase 2B is approximately

+43% complete.
+Phase 2A is substantially completed with some landscaping items remaining, and Phase 2B is expected to be complete by the end of Pure Cycle's fiscal 2024.
+Phase 2C is scheduled to begin during Pure Cycle's fiscal 2024 second quarter.

-Project management services - During each of the three-month periods ended May 31, 2023 and 2022, the Company recognized less than \$0.1 million of project management revenue from the Sky Ranch CAB, a related party, for managing the Sky Ranch development project.
-During the nine months ended May 31, 2023 and 2022, the Company recognized \$0.2 million and \$0.5 million of project management revenue from the Sky Ranch CAB, a related party, for managing the Sky Ranch development project.
+Project management services - During each of the three-month periods ended November 30, 2023 and 2022, the Company recognized less than \$0.1 million of project management revenue from the Sky Ranch CAB, a related party, for managing the Sky Ranch development project.